Arafullahi/Java-Chat-Application-/README.md

 #Features Support
 - [X] Authorize user with basic authentication
-- [X} Rest end point for th send and delete mesage
+- [X] Rest end point for th send and delete mesage
 - [X] Sending and receiving messages in the chat room.
 - [X] Persists the messages in database table
 - [X] Deletion of messages by clients.